 Now is the time for parents to protect their children against HPV cancers.
 If you are a parent or know parents with 11-12 year old children, I encourage you to join our Facebook group, HPV Cancer Free FAMILY.
 The group is an engaged online community where you can find answers to your HPV vaccine questions, as well as encouragement and support from HPV experts.

 Healthcare professionals (HCPs) have an important role to play.
 A strong and consistent HPV vaccine recommendation is the number one predictor that parents will protect their children from HPV-related cancers.
-This video explains why it is so important for boys and girls to get vaccinated before their 13th birthday:

 To help and encourage HCPs to make strong HPV vaccine recommendations, the HPV Roundtable has created a continuing medical education module in which HCPs can hear what national experts, including perspectives of a pediatrician, an obstetrician- gynecologist, and a head and neck surgeon, are saying to their patients about HPV vaccines.